koopjs/koop-provider-google-sheets/README.md

 ## Overview

+Insights for ArcGIS can connect to any data source using the provider patter.
+This project includes an example Koop provider compatiable with Insights for ArcGIS.
-This project is a Koop provider.
-It uses Javascript to create an express web server with web service that knows how to communicate with Google Sheets.
+Javascript is used to create an express web server, which includes web service that knows how to communicate with Google Sheets.
-While under review, the web service is compatiable with Insights for ArcGIS and other ArcGIS products.
+While under review, the web service will be compatiable with Insights for ArcGIS.

 ## Dependencies